diegoperezm/roguelike/README.md

 > In computer programming, a global variable is a variable with global scope, meaning that it is visible (hence accessible) throughout the program, unless shadowed.
 The set of all global variables is known as the global environment or global state.
 In compiled languages, global variables are generally static variables, whose extent (lifetime) is the entire runtime of the program, though in interpreted languages (including command-line interpreters), global variables are generally dynamically allocated when declared, since they are not known ahead of time.

--   OBJS

--   ACTIONS

--   RULES

-> A rule is one or more condition applied to an event.

 -   STATE

     From [Wikipedia:](https://en.wikipedia.org/wiki/State_(computer_science))